Blue Rocks Reveal Day of Week Specials and April Promo Schedule

 On top of that, Mondays, Tuesdays and Wednesdays are also Youth League Nights.
 Kids who come to the Frawley Stadium Box office in their youth athletic league jersey and hat will receive complimentary admission with the purchase of any adult ticket.

-April will feature an Opening Night celebration on Thursday, April 16, with the first 1,000 fans receiving replica championship pennants courtesy of Bank of America.
-Opening weekend continues with a fireworks Friday followed by a championship canvas photo giveaway to the first 1,000 fans thanks to Kunzler and Company.

-One week later the Blue Rocks will give the first 1,000 fans through the gates on Saturday, April 25 a Tyler Hill championship bobble-arm giveaway.
-This figurine honors the Wilmington, Delaware native who helped lead the Blue Crew to their first championship in two decades last season.
-The next afternoon will be First Responders Day at Frawley Stadium with a postgame Battle of the Badges charity softball game.

 Individual tickets are available starting on Saturday February 29.
 Prices for Opening Night tickets will be dictated by that morning's temperature.
 It will be one cent per degree, so if it is 26 degrees at 9 a.m. on February 29, Opening Night tickets during Blue Saturday will be just 26 cents.
 The team will also offer four-packs of tickets for games on July 29, August 19 and September 1 for just $25.
 That package also includes $5 loaded onto each ticket, which can be used for concessions and merchandise.
-Plus there will be an appearance by mascot Rocky Bluewinkle, complimentary prizes at the Wheel of Fun, as well as an opportunity to take pictures with the Mills Cup Championship Trophy, and Dunkin, Kunzler & Company and Coca Cola will provide complimentary refreshments.
+Plus there will be an appearance by mascot Rocky Bluewinkle, complimentary prizes at the Wheel of Fun, as well as an opportunity to take pictures with the Mills Cup Championship Trophy, and Dunkin will provide complimentary refreshments.

 The Wilmington Blue Rocks are the Advanced-A affiliate of the Kansas City Royals and the 2019 Mills Cup champions.
 Season tickets, mini plans and group packages are on sale now.
 For more information the team's website is BlueRocks.com.